Fehmarn Belt fixed link: 2023

 On 6 January, the dredging work for the tunnel was 70% completed.

 In July, the German work harbor became operational and in August the tunnel element factory was completed.

 In December, the first tunnel element was finished and it was expected to be immersed in the Fehmarnbelt in 2024.

 2024

 On 15 April, construction work on the railway link from Puttgarden to Lübeck started on Fehmarn.
-Some of the sections of the German railway project, mainly south of Altenkrempe, were then still being planned again they had been dismissed by authorities.
+Some of the sections of the German railway project, mainly south of Altenkrempe, were then still being planned again as they had been dismissed by authorities.